collaborativebioinformatics/FedGX/README.md

 ```bash
 nvflare --version
 ```
 ### 3. Copy and start the NVFLARE client startup kit
+The client startup kit is a PIN-protected zip you download once per client from the NVFLARE dashboard/admin console.
+Besides the start.sh script, it bundles the set of SSL certificates that let this client authenticate to the NVFLARE server: a client certificate and private key, plus the server's root CA certificate, so the client and server can establish mutual TLS.
+You only need to redo this step the first time you set up a client, or if the kit is later regenerated (e.g. the certificates expire or the client is re-provisioned).

 #### 3.1 Copy the client kit from your local machine